jorgelink6/UdacityProjectCapstone2/README.md

 #### Jenkins server

-For the creation of the jenkins server I wrote a cloudformation script **JenkinsServer.yml** that will create a fresh EC2 insntance and install, start and authorize the necesary dependencies to run the pipeline correctly. use this file with **JenkinsServer-params.json**.
+For the creation of the jenkins server I wrote a cloudformation script **JenkinsServer.yml** that will create a fresh EC2 insntance and install, start and authorize the necesary dependencies to run the pipeline correctly.
+Use this file with **JenkinsServer-params.json**.
 You will need to configure your awscli and install jenkins blue ocean and aws pipeline pluggins

 I included two helper scripts to better use awscli with cloudformation : create.sh and update.sh